 One of the reasons Apple has weathered so many storms is because they have a large cash reserve.
 Many companies that survived the Great Depression were companies that had little to no debt or plenty of cash on hand.
 According to a report on Bitcoin Börsen, at a time when credit was easy, people were actually borrowing money to invest in the stock market.
 So it's little wonder that the market tanked as debt became harder to acquire.
 Charles Merrill, co-founder of Merrill Lynch, wrote a letter encouraging all clients to "lighten your obligations or, better still, to pay them off entirely" since Merrill Lynch had decided to only invest in larger companies that had no funded debt.
 They saw this as a way to weather the coming financial storm, and it seems, nearly 100 years later, that it worked.

 I've faced this one, too.
 Unexpected medical bills that wipe out your savings (if you had any to begin with).
 Family troubles.
 Collapsing business markets.
 Bankruptcy.
 It happens.
 Debt happens, and it doesn't mean there's anything wrong with you, or that you're a bad person.
 It means you've got a leverage problem, and your best bet is to find your way out of it as fast as possible.
-Create some financial breathing room for yourself and you'll likely feel a lot more successful.
+Create some financial breathing room for yourself or ask help from the experienced debt consolidation services so you'll likely feel a lot more successful.

 I'll defer to Tanya Geisler, when she says:

 "Maybe you’ll 'be ready' to sign the deal, say YES to the opportunity, write the book, start the organization when you’ve FINALLY got the degree, lost the weight, received the promotion, made the move, found the right partner…you can fill in your own blank here.
 That's your Impostor Complex talking and it's throwing stall tactics your way."